noseglasses/Leidokos-Python/doc/sphinx/source/index.rst

-This Is Leidokos-Python's application programming interface documentation.
+This is Leidokos-Python's application programming interface documentation.

 Contents: